-In spring 2018, the German Ministry of Education and Research awarded the German-African Innovation Promotion Prize to four African researchers and their German partners.
-Dr. Isaiah Etemo Muchilwa, a Kenyan Lecturer at Moi University, Kenya, received the award for the project "Innovative cereal drying and handling technology to combat aflatoxin contamination in Kenya's maize supplies".
+In 2018, Dr. Isaiah Etemo Muchilwa from Moi University in Kenya received the German-African Innovation Promotion Prize from the German Ministry of Education and Research.
+The Kenyan Lecturer received the award for the project "Innovative cereal drying and handling technology to combat aflatoxin contamination in Kenya's maize supplies".
 Click here for more information about the Promotion Prize.

 Becky, a Kenyan PhD Student wins the Green Talents Competition 2018 Award hosted by German Federal Ministry of Education and Research.
 Read more about the competition here.